juanmanuel0963/golang_aws_terraform_jenkins/README.md

 For the purpose of the example, it creates a user and invokes the CreateNewUser function on the server.

-We can invoke the client service by running the following command.
-However, this command is executed directly by Terraform as mentioned before.
+We can invoke the client service by executing the following command.
+However, this command is executed directly by Terraform through an Eventbridge rule as indicated earlier.

     sudo --preserve-env ./usermgmt_client